silverstripe/silverstripe-framework/docs/en/reference/dataobject.md

 ### For the Frontend

 Used for simple frontend forms without relation editing or [api:TabSet] behaviour.
 Uses `scaffoldFormFields()` by default.
-To customize, either overload this method in your subclass, or decorate it by [api:DataObjectDecorator::updateFormFields()].
+To customize, either overload this method in your subclass, or decorate it by [api:DataObjectDecorator::updateFrontEndFields()].

 * Requirements: SilverStripe 2.3.*